coopiteasy/cie-e-commerce/website_sale_customer_type/README.rst

 If you have published Customer Type, you will see Customer Type Selector on the e-commerce page.

-If you have configured products on the customer type, you will see only these when logged in with a proper account.
+If you have configured products and/or categories on the customer type, you will see only these when logged in with a proper account.

 Bug Tracker
 ===========